makermovement/WebResearcherJS/README.md

 # WebReseacherJS <img width=100px src="logo.png">

-Installation: Create a bookmarklet using the js available under bookmarklet/editor-bookmarklet and you are good to go!
+Installation: Create a bookmarklet using the code available under bookmarklet/editor-bookmarklet and you are good to go!
 (How to add bookmarklet? : https://mreidsma.github.io/bookmarklets/installing.html)

 <img width=400px src="demo.gif">